stackrox/collector/README.md

   - Create a project from the `collector/collector` directory using an existing CMakeLists file (`collector/collector/CMakeLists.txt`).
 - Create the collector builder container if not already running, or if the builder image has changed.
   - `make start-dev`
-    - Local builder images can used by setting the environment variable before execution.
+    - (Optional) Local builder images can used by setting the environment variable before execution using `BUILD_BUILDER_IMAGE=true make start-dev`.
-      - `BUILD_BUILDER_IMAGE=true make start-dev`
-    - Builder images from a PR build can be also be used.
+Or, builder images from a PR can be by specifying the tag using `COLLECTOR_BUILDER_TAG=<circle-build-id> make start-dev`.
-      - `COLLECTOR_BUILDER_TAG=<circle-build-id> make start-dev`
 - In the **CLion->Preferences** window, add a new **Toolchain** entry in settings under **Build, Execution, Deployment** as a **Remote Host** type.
-- Then click in the **Credentials** section and fill out the SSH credentials used in the builder Dockerfile.
+- Then, click in the **Credentials** section and fill out the SSH credentials used in the builder Dockerfile.
   - Host: `localhost`, Port: `2222`, User name: `remoteuser`, Password: `c0llectah`
 - Next, select **Deployment** under **Build, Execution, Deployment**, and then **Mappings**.
 Set **Deployment path** to `/tmp`.
 - Finally, add a CMake profile that uses the **Remote Host** toolchain and change **Build directory**/**Generation Path** to `cmake-build`.